 255 levels of procedure nesting are permitted.
-However, some application tasks can require more.
-For example, a procedure can need to call itself multiple times to complete a task.
+Some application tasks, however, can require more.
+For example, a procedure may need to call itself multiple times to complete a task.
 The RESETPROC command executes the specified procedure and resets the procedure's nesting level to 1.
-When the specified procedure completes, control is not returned to the procedure containing the RESETPROC command, it is returned to the user.
+When the specified procedure completes, control is not returned to the procedure containing the RESETPROC command.
+Instead, it is returned to the user.